ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The 'Countersignature version 2' parameter, specifying the countersignature of the COSE\_Encrypt0 object.
 In particular:

-   - The 'protected' field specifies the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter with value the identifier of the Signature Algorithm used in the security group.
+   - The 'protected' field includes the 'alg' parameter, with value the identifier of the Signature Algorithm used in the security group.

    - The 'unprotected' field includes the 'kid' parameter, with value the Publisher's Sender ID that the Publisher obtained from the KDC when joining the security group, as value of the 'group_SenderId' parameter of the Join Response (see {{join-response}}).